SAM polling recommendations

-- The SAM Application Polling Rate pertains to polling jobs for SAM templates and application monitors.
+- The SAM Application Polling Rate pertains to polling jobs for SAM application monitors (also called "applications") assigned to nodes.
 To calculate polling for AppInsight applications, SAM uses the actual number of component monitors that are actively polling, as opposed to the flat rate used to calculate license consumption for component-based licensing.

-- Many Orion Platform statistics use the term "elements," which typically refers to managed nodes, interfaces, or volumes.
-For SAM, polling statistics are usually expressed as "components," a reference to component monitors within SAM templates and application monitors that gather specific metrics for applications, processes, and so on.
+- Many Orion Platform statistics use the term "elements" which typically refers to managed nodes, interfaces, or volumes.
+For SAM, polling statistics are usually expressed as "components," a reference to component monitors within SAM application monitors that gather specific metrics for applications, processes, and so on.
 To learn more, see Work with SAM component monitors or watch SolarWinds Lab Bits: Common SAM Template Elements.